amranidev/laracombee/CONTRIBUTING.md

 Thank you for considering contributing to this project!, this project follows some code standards and practices.

+## Pull requests.

+Please consider running tests before opening any pull request.

+An ideal pull request should have:

+- Detailed descrition of the change.
+- Unit/integration tests.

+Any pull request without test won't be merged unless the maintainer decides to merge it in some specific cases.

 ## Coding style.

 Laracombee follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.